Asif-Ruhani/Anti-Corruption_Cell/README.md

 * Status tracking for transparency
 * Efficient backend operations for administrators
 * Real-time updates, notifications, and attachments
-* A unified database that keeps complaint records organized This system reduces manual paperwork, speeds up responses, and ensures accountability in public service management.
+* A unified database that keeps complaint records organized.

+This system reduces manual paperwork, speeds up responses, and ensures accountability in public service management.